 (3) Council employees shall not use or permit the use of their position or title or any authority associated with their public office in a manner that could reasonably be construed to imply that the Council sanctions or endorses the personal or business activities of another, unless the Council has officially sanctioned or endorsed the activities.

 (4) A Councilmember may serve as an honorary chair or honorary member, or speak or appear at of a nonprofit entity’s fundraising event, so long as the entity for which funds are raised supports a nongovernmental bona fide charitable activity.
 Use of the Councilmember’s name or title in fundraising solicitations or announcements of general circulation shall be in accordance with such terms and limitations as the Councilmember may prescribe.
 The authority granted by this paragraph shall not extend to the use of the Councilmember’s name or title in solicitations made by or on behalf of the Councilmember directly to individual contributors.

+(5) Notwithstanding any other rule, during a period of time for which the Mayor has declared a public health emergency pursuant to section 5a of the District of Columbia Public Emergency Act of 1980, effective October 17, 2002 (D.C.
+Law 14-194; D.C.
+Official Code § 7- 2304.01), a Councilmember may disseminate information about, and connect constituents with, services and offers, including from for-profit entities, that the Councilmember determines is in the public interest in light of the public health emergency.

 (d)(1) Special Rules for Letters of Recommendation.
 Employees may sign a letter of recommendation using their official titles only in response to a request for an employment recommendation or character reference based upon personal knowledge of the ability or character of an individual or entity with whom they have dealt in the course of their Council employment.